nicm42/100-days-of-code-v2/log 2.md

 **Day 73: 1st March 2021**
 A lot of looping today.
 I have the cards being slightly further over/up and rather than doing a lot of nth-of-types, I put them in a SASS @for loop.
 And then in React whenever I had very similar elements, I added them using a map.
 That took a while - it turned out it was because I was using curly brackets instead of rounded brackets.
 Once I used them then it was easy!
 My components look so much smaller and simpler now.

+**Day 74: 2nd March 2021**
+Just did a few bits today organising scripts and changing the functions to arrow functions.
+And then I started setting up the houses page.
+I've been doing things with the home page for so long that just putting in the HTML and working out the structure suddenly seems so different!